B1ackwolf/XenoOperationsLEGACY/xenoOperations Readme v0.97v9  LEGACY.txt

 Known Bugs
   -Clicking on the camera icon for the UAV freezes game.
 Right click to unfreeze game.
   -A crapton of missing UFOPaedia entries
+  -Random CTDs when loading battlescapes, BE SURE TO better to SAVE PREVIOUSLY to the moment your transport crafts arrives to any mission.
 Changelog:

 v.0.97.01 LE changelog